The Proper Use of Your Middle Finger

 So, here we are, halfway through the ‘Give Yourself a Hand’ practice.
 If you missed the last few emails, this is a Mind/Body exercise that is used to shift your mindset from agitation or overwhelm to presence and focus.

 In review: if you make a fist, your thumb looks like a periscope.
 When you look at life through your periscope you will mostly see consequences.
 What is dangerous?
 What will be too much?

-I encourage you to take a moment to recognize the value having a good periscope.
+I encourage you to take a moment to recognize the value of having a good periscope.
 Being aware of consequences is essential for a healthy and happy life.
 However, it is even more important to be able to put the periscope down, or at least keep in your pocket.
-Without your periscope you can start to look for positive opportunities like connection and change.
+Without your periscope, you can start to look for positive opportunities like connection and change.

 This finger also has the patience to look deeply into life with discernment.
 When something needs to change the one deciding better know what they are doing.